-Supply Demand Balance calculations - A way of comparing the available resources to supply customers with their projected water needs over time.
+Supply Demand Balance (SDB) calculations - Is a way of comparing the available resources to supply customers with their projected water needs over time.

-Water Resource Zones (WRZ) - The management units at which resources planning is undertaken and the Supply Demand Balance is calculated for each WRZ.
+Water Resource Zones (WRZ) - are the management units at which resources planning is undertaken, and the SDB is calculated for each WRZ.
 The Framework Plan has identified 539 WRZs in Ireland.

 Levels of Service - the reliability of supply that Uisce Éireann customers can expect to receive and is expressed as a frequency or return period of supply failure.
 For example, if the Levels of Service is stated as 1 in 50, as a customer, you would only ever expect to experience a water outage or severe limitations to your supply, on average, once every 50 years

-There are 143 Water Treatment Plants in the South East Region, which collectively serve 369,240 people or 18% of the population of Ireland, via approximately 6,321 kilometres of distribution network.
-The size of these Water Treatment Plants varies, with the largest two in the region producing on average 47% of the water supplied and the remaining 141 producing on average about 53% or 85 Ml/d of the total supply.
+There are 142 Water Treatment Plants in the North West Region, which collectively serve 732,700 people or 18% of the population of Ireland, via approximately 17,700 kilometres of distribution network.
+The size of these Water Treatment Plants varies, with the largest three in the region producing on average 32% of the water supplied and the remaining 139 producing on average about 68% or 251 Ml/d of the total supply.

-The Water Treatment Plants feed water into supply areas known as WRZs.
+The Water Treatment Plans feed water into supply areas known as (WRZs).
 Each WRZ is an independent water supply system serving a region, city, town or village and is governed by topography or the extent of the water distribution network in an area.
 Within a WRZ most customers receive the same Level of Service, measured as a probability of interruption to services and the aim of the NWRP is to bring the Level of Service across the network to a 1 in 50 Level of Service (one interruption to the supply in 50 years).

-The RWRP-SE summarises key issues that impact the quality, sustainability and reliability of Uisce Éireann's existing water supplies in this region, including:
+The RWRP-NW summarises key issues that impact the quality, sustainability and reliability of our existing water supplies, in this region, including:

 - Levels of Service;

 - Treatment Capacity;

 - · Water Quality;

 - Network Performance;

 - Abstractions potentially at risk of exceeding sustainable abstraction thresholds; and

-- Constrained Funding.
+- · Constrained Funding.